divyar176/Android-Notes-App/README.md

 # Android-Notes-App

-To Start
+## Setup Guide

+### Step 1:
-Step 1: Create a new project through
+Create a new project through
 [Firebase Console](https://firebase.google.com/)

+### Step 2:
-Step 2: Setup Firebase project to use with Android
+Setup Firebase project to use with Android

+### Step 3:
-Step 3: Copy the google-services.json file generated from firebase in android studio app folder
+Copy the google-services.json file generated from firebase in android studio app folder

-Steps to Setup the Services
+### Step 4: Setup the Services

 1. Authentication
 * Connect Android Application to firebase by navigating to Tools->FireBase->Authentication->Add the firebase Authentication SDK to your app